arvid-berndtsson/robots-txt-cron/README.md

 ```

 3. Configure environment variables:
+   - For local development:
      - Copy `.dev.vars.example` to `.dev.vars`
-   - Fill in the required environment variables:
      - `API_KEY`: Your API authentication key
-     - `SITE_URL`: The base URL of your API
+     - `BASE_URL`: The base URL of your API
+   - For production:
+     - Set environment variables in GitHub repository settings under "Secrets and variables"

 ## Development